TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 As used throughout this Part, terms defined in the Illinois Procurement Code have the same meaning as in the Code and as further defined in this Section.
 Each term listed in this Section has the meaning set forth as follows unless its use clearly requires a different meaning.
 Terms may be defined in particular Sections for use in that Section.

-"Amendment" – A written agreement signed by both parties, including a change order, that alters the terms of an existing contract.
+"Amendment" – A written agreement signed by all parties, including a change order, that alters the terms of an existing contract.

 "Bid" – An offer made by a bidder in response to a contract item advertised in an Invitation for Bids.